-- Audio recording synced to notes
+- Best audio recording tool (audio synced to notes).

 - No multiple page selection

-Pricing and supported OS
+Pricing And Supported OS

 Notability is a note-taking app that is available for your iPad/iPhone and Mac.
 It costs $8.99 on iPadOS/iOS with in-app purchases in their Notability shop, $1.99 for the Mac Version.
 These are one-time purchases, not subscriptions.
 To date, we haven’t paid for any updates yet.
 The Notability shop sells the following:

 Creating Digital Notes